MTDCodes/CouchBot.Docs/docs/basicconfig.rst

 ..
 Caution:: If you fail to set either of these the bot will announce no-one.

-Use the following commands to configure whether the bot should announce live and/or published content.
+Use the following slash command to configure whether the bot should announce live and/or published content.
 If you choose not to enable either of these then the bot will in effect, not announce anything.

 .. note:: The following variables are available to use in the **Live** and **Published** messages.